Find Affordable College Courses

 • Vocational Trainer

 In the United States, there were 130,400 jobs for Occupational Therapist in 2016.
 New jobs are being produced at a rate of 23.8% which is above the national average.
 The Bureau of Labor Statistics predicts 31,000 new jobs for Occupational Therapist by 2026.
-There will be an estimated 10,200 positions for Occupational Therapist (OT) per year.
+Due to new job openings and attrition, there will be an average of 10,200 job openings in this field each year.

 undefined